 When do you use what?

-You've probably experienced it before: an intensive sports session and suddenly your calf, knee, shoulder or another body part is difficult.
-In that case you can go in two directions.
-Or you choose heat therapy.
-Or for cold therapy.
-It is important to treat your injury correctly.
+You've probably experienced it before: an intensive workout behind you and suddenly your calf, knee, shoulder or another body part is painful.
+In that case, you can go two ways.
+Either you choose heat therapy.
+Or cold therapy.
+It is important to treat your injury in the right way.
 But which temperature works for which injury?

 Hot vs. cold